Balfour Infant School

 Within all lessons pupils are given the opportunity to develop their speaking and listening skills in a variety of ways.
 Collaborative learning where meaningful discussions take place are promoted.
 Pupils are encouraged to ask and answer questions to deepen their understanding of various concepts.

-Reading and Phonics
+Phonics

 At Balfour Infant School we believe that all our children can become fluent readers and writers.
-We primarily use the Bug Club phonics scheme throughout the EYFS, Year 1 and Year 2.
+We use the Bug Club phonics scheme throughout the EYFS, Year 1 and Year 2.
 This is divided into six phases, with each phase building on the skills and knowledge of previous learning.
 Children have time to practise and rapidly expand their ability to read and spell.

 In EYFS, we use a range of exciting rhymes, songs, practical activities and outdoor learning to embed reading in a range of contexts, demonstrating to children the impact of reading in every aspect of life.
 Initially, pupils are taught to listen for sounds and rhythms, then they begin to learn the sounds of single letters.
 When children are confident with some of the Phase 2 phonemes (sounds) and graphemes (letters), then we introduce them to Phonics books that are decodable enabling them to begin to read independently.
-The main phonics book scheme we use within school is ‘Phonics Bug’ books.
+The scheme we use within school is ‘Phonics Bug’ books.
 Children are able to move through the different stages of books as their Phonics knowledge increases enabling them to start to become independent and fluent readers.

-Across the school, children are given a wide range of opportunities to practise their phonics and reading through the whole curriculum.
-Reading is explored through shared reading, independent reading and guided reading with an adult.
-Children continue to use our decodable phonics books until they become a confident reader with a strong sight vocabulary.
+Children continue to use our decodable phonics books until they become a confident reader.
 At this stage, they then progress to reading books from banded books.
-One children are fluent readers, Children are encouraged to make choices about the texts that they read.
+Once children are fluent readers, Children are encouraged to make choices about the texts that they read.
 Within guided reading sessions, pupils continue to build on their comprehension skills.
 Children choose a weekly library book to take home as their reading for pleasure book.

 Writing